mstksg/inCode/copy/entries/prompt.md

 execute it?
 Do you want to be able to run an effectful computation and explicitly *say* what IO it can or cannot do?

 Introducing the *[prompt][]* library!
-It allows you to specify and describe computations involving forms of effects where you "ask" with a value and receive a value in return (such as a database query, etc.), but not ever care about how the effects are fulfilled --- freeing you from working directly with IO.
+It's a small little lightweight library that allows you to specify and describe computations involving forms of effects where you "ask" with a value and receive a value in return (such as a database query, etc.), but not ever care about how the effects are fulfilled
+--- freeing you from working directly with IO.

 ~~~haskell
 data Foo = Foo { fooBar :: String